RIKEN-RCCS/lens3/v2/doc/user-guide.md

 is useful to users.
 Administrators might provide access logs to users by request by filtering server logs.

+### Errors are in json

+Lens3 returns a response in json not XML, when a request is handled in Lens3.

 ### Other Limitations

 - Lens3 has no STS.